-We work with prosthetic facilities across the US, Canada, and Australia.
+We work with prosthetic facilities across the US, Canada, Spain, Portugal, Finland, Denmark, Sweden, Norway, United Kingdom, Ireland, Germany, Austria, Netherlands, Belgium, Luxembourg, South Africa, Australia, New Zealand and Israel.
 Our map shows facilities who have previously worked with our technology.
-If you don’t see any locations in your area, contact our Customer Care team and we will help you find a facility to assist with a pre-evaluation appointment.
+If you don’t see any locations in your area, contact our Customer Experience Team and we will help you find a facility to assist with a pre-evaluation appointment.

 “When I reach out and shake someone’s

 hand, it actually feels like a full handshake

 “It is important to learn new skills after hand trauma,” he explains.
 “After a loss is the best time to explore something new because there is no benchmark of success to meet.
 You have to find your new normal in the little things.”